-Even so, logistics companies continue to play a critical role as the COVID-19 situation unfolds.
-Given that most passenger flights in many parts of the world have been grounded, logistics services are now more crucial than ever, as the delivery of essential medical supplies, Personal Protective Equipment (PPE), COVID-19 test kits and ventilators could be a matter of life and death.
+And yet, logistics companies continue to play a critical role as the COVID-19 situation evolves.
+Delivering COVID-19 vaccines, essential medical supplies, Personal Protective Equipment (PPE), COVID-19 test kits and ventilators remains a critical aspect in battling this global pandemic.

-Business efficiencies in this region and beyond have been affected, with countries and people on varying degrees of lockdown.
-More than ever, this is a time for our industry to rethink business models, harness the power of technology and exercise empathy to address the needs of today, and future-proof our businesses for tomorrow.
+Business efficiencies in APAC and beyond have been affected, with countries and people living through varying degrees of lockdown.
+More than ever, this is a time for our industry to rethink business models, embrace technology and exercise empathy.

 Creating value through innovation

-Connections, experience, and in-market relations are crucial aspects of being a logistics provider offering essential services.
-These factors eventually determine how efficiently and seamlessly shipments move.
-Customers also need to be well-informed of their shipments, in-line with the most updated import and export restrictions with the current pandemic.
+Connections, experience, and in-market relations are crucial aspects of being a logistics provider that offers essential services.
+These factors determine how efficiently and seamlessly shipments move.
+It’s also our job to keep customers well-informed of the latest import and export restrictions in the current pandemic.

-For the world to do better, the businesses and communities that make up our region should not be neglected.
-Small and medium enterprises (SMEs) comprise a crucial segment that has been affected by COVID-19.
+For the world to do better, the businesses and communities that make up our region cannot be neglected.
+Small and medium enterprises (SMEs) have been most affected by COVID-19.
 In ASEAN, they make up between 88% and 99% of establishments.
 With logistics being the lifeblood of most businesses, our duty to continue serving SMEs is essential.